intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 ```

 2. Download [Spark 3.1.2](https://archive.apache.org/dist/spark/spark-3.1.2/spark-3.1.2-bin-hadoop2.7.tgz), and setup `SPARK_HOME`.
-3. `export kubernetes_master_url=your_k8s_master` or replace `${kubernetes_master_url}` with your k8s master url in `run_spark_xxx.sh`.
+3. `export kubernetes_master_url=your_k8s_master` or replace `${kubernetes_master_url}` with your k8s master URL in `run_spark_xxx.sh`.
 4. Modify `driver.yaml` and `executor.yaml` for your applications.
-   In our demo example, we mount SGX devices into container or pod.
+   In our demo example, we mount SGX devices into a container or pod.
 Mount device requires privileged: true.
-In production deployment, please use K8S SGX device plugin with device-plugin setting in yaml.
+In a production deployment, please use K8S SGX device plugin with the device-plugin setting in yaml.

 ## Examples